 Setting up your brand kit is a one time task that can help your brand’s recognition in the long run.
 Mailmodo is an email service provider that offers this feature and once you have created an account for yourself, you can follow this step-by-step process to create your own brand kit:

-Go to the templates tab and select the bran kit section.
+Go to the templates tab and select the brand kit section.

 Your brand library will already be created using information from your website.
 Click on ‘Review and Publish; or select specific components for customization.